Fami6Xx/RP-Universe/docs/invoices-tasks.md

 ## Integration Tasks

+[ ] Get all the permissions
+   - Check all the files in `me.fami6xx.rpuniverse.core.invoice`
+   - Add permissions to the `plugin.yml` file

 [ ] Integrate with the Job System
    - Implement job membership verification
    - Add special privileges for job bosses